tremor-rs/tremor-www-docs/course/operations/index.md

 ---

-## Extra-credit
+## Extra Credit

-* Filter out logs with status code < 400 (i.e. only pass error logs)
+* Filter out logs with status code < 400 (i.e. only pass error logs).
-* Throttle logs such that output is just 10 logs per second
+* Throttle logs such that output is just 10 logs per second.
-* Each 10 seconds output request duration percentiles by HTTP status code
+* Each 10 seconds, output request duration percentiles by HTTP status code.

 >>>